paul-blackwell/movie-search-docs-/docs/unit-4.md

 ## NoMatch page

 Next lets quickly look at the `<NoMatch />` page component that was added to `src/components/pages`.
 All it shows is a `<PrimaryHeading />` and a `<Paragraph />` component.
-It is pretty basic but we will add to it in the future, we will leave it for now but it will come in handy later on in this unit, as we are going to use it as a 404 page if we can't find a route ie `/movie/this-page-dose-not-exist`.
+It is pretty basic but we will add to it in the future.
+We will leave it for now but it will come in handy later on in this unit, as we are going to use it as a 404 page if we can't find a route ie `/movie/this-page-dose-not-exist`.

 ``` jsx